micag2025/Toolkit_Google_ADK/Publication.md

 - Provide a clean, multi-agent architecture for reliable orchestration and extensibility

 Built with: Google ADK, Gemini models, and a minimal ADK Web interface.

+The project is best described as `Agent-based developer intelligence with strict routing and tool grounding`.
+The system is a `Structured, agent-based, tool-grounded developer intelligence`. it’s an agent-based developer intelligence toolkit.
+It’s a developer intelligence system opinionated, structured, tool-grounded and role-aware.

 ---